mvslovers/c2asm370/README.md

 # c2asm370

-A C cross-compiler that produces IBM System/370 HLASM assembler source from C code.
+A C cross-compiler that produces IBM System/370 assembler source from C code.
 Built on a stripped-down GCC 3.2.3, it runs on Linux (32-bit) and macOS (including Apple Silicon) and generates mainframe-ready assembler output.

 ## Background

 c2asm370 is a fork of [gccmvs](https://gccmvs.sourceforge.net) by Paul Edwards.
-It was created by Michael Dean Rayborn (Mike Rayborn), who simplified the GCC 3.2.3 source tree to focus solely on generating HLASM assembler files from C source code.
+It was created by Michael Dean Rayborn (Mike Rayborn), who simplified the GCC 3.2.3 source tree to focus solely on generating assembler files from C source code.

 Mike Rayborn has since retired from active development.
 With his agreement, [MVSLOVERS](https://github.com/mvslovers) has taken over the project to preserve and continue its development.

 ## What It Does

-c2asm370 compiles C source code into IBM System/370 HLASM assembler source files (`.s`).
+c2asm370 compiles C source code into IBM System/370 assembler source files (`.s`).
 It does **not** produce object files — the generated assembler must be uploaded to a platform with an IBM-compatible assembler (e.g., MVS 3.8, z/OS, VM/CMS).

 The generated output uses:
 - **EBCDIC** character encoding
-- **HLASM** syntax with MVS calling conventions
+- **S/370 assembler** syntax with MVS calling conventions
 - **PDPCLIB** macros for function prologue/epilogue

 ## Building